Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation

+The property (\ref{ev}) follows from the requirement (\ref{zero map}), and $P ( \psi ) = c_{1}$ can take nonzero value iff we do not impose (\ref{zero map}): This is why we need (\ref{zero map}) and how (\ref{zero map}) works in the path-integral.
+We show that the homological perturbation for the BV differential (or the $A_{\infty }$ structure) of the free theory determines the other values of $\{ c_{n} \} _{n\geq 0}$ appropriately.

-As we see later, we do not need to require (\ref{imposing free BV}) or (\ref{ev}) explicitly when we consider the path-integral to obtain $S$-matrix or to remove gauge and unphysical degrees.
-The condition (\ref{imposing free BV}) or (\ref{ev}) should be explicitly imposed when we consider the path-integral of fields whose momentum are higher than some cut-off scale or the path-integral of all massive fields for example.
+We do not need to require (\ref{imposing free BV}) and (\ref{zero map}) explicitly when we consider the path-integral to obtain $S$-matrix or to remove gauge and unphysical degrees.
+This is because (\ref{zero map}) is automatic for purely off-shell fields.
+The condition (\ref{zero map}) should be explicitly imposed when we consider the path-integral of fields that can contribute to the cohomology: for example, integrating massive modes or higher-momentum modes (beyond some cut-off scale) out.